Lawson (NSW)

 Lawson is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the population of the Lawson (NSW) statistical area (SA2) is estimated at around 2,673 people.
-This reflects an increase of 22 individuals since the 2021 Census, which recorded a population of 2,651 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,667 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 10 validated new addresses since the Census date.
-This level of population results in a density ratio of 366 persons per square kilometer.
-Lawson's growth rate of 0.8% since census is within 0.8 percentage points of its SA3 area (1.6%), indicating competitive growth fundamentals.
+As of Feb 2026, the estimated population of the suburb of Lawson (NSW) is around 2,674.
+This reflects an increase of 23 people since the 2021 Census, which reported a population of 2,651.
+The change is inferred from AreaSearch's estimation of the resident population at 2,667 following examination of the latest ERP data release by the ABS in June 2024, and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 366 persons per square kilometer.
+Lawson's growth rate of 0.9% since census positions it within 0.8 percentage points of the SA3 area (1.7%), indicating competitive growth fundamentals.
 Natural growth contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the Lawson (NSW) area is expected to increase by 160 persons to 2041, reflecting an overall increase of 5.5% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 158 persons to 2041, reflecting an overall increase of 5.1% over the 17-year period.

 Frequently Asked Questions - Population